 Endodontists Are Experts in Pain Managament

 Endodontists use specialized techniques to ensure patients are thoroughly comfortable during their treatments.
 They are experts in administering numbing medications, especially in patients who traditionally have problems getting and staying numb.
 In addition to treating you comfortably, patients will be relieved of tooth pain after their root canal procedure when the pulp infection or inflammation heals.

 Endodontists Use Cutting-Edge Technologies

 Endodontists have materials and equipment designed to make your treatment more comfortable and successful.
-They use a small sheet of latex called a dental dam to isolate the tooth during treatment, protecting the rest of your mouth.
-Digital radiographs and 3-D imaging allow endodontists to take detailed pictures of tiny tooth anatomy to better see the root canals and any related infections.
+They use a small sheet of plastic or rubber called a dental dam to isolate the tooth during treatment, protecting the rest of your mouth.
+Digital radiographs and 3-D imaging allows endodontists to take detailed pictures of tiny tooth anatomy to better see the root canals and any related infections.
 The space inside root canals is smaller than FDR's ear on the dime!
-Endodontists use dental operating microscopes to better see inside the root canals to thoroughly treat them.
+Endodontists use dental operating microscopes to better see inside the root canals to thoroughly treat them..